 BY SWORD.
 BY PICK.
 BY AXE.
 BYE BYE.
 Although the slasher film was in decline by the mid-1980s, there were still some grisly delights to be had… and they don’t come much grislier than writer-director Buddy Cooper’s sickening stalk-and-slash classic The Mutilator!
 When Ed receives a message from his father asking him to go and lock up the family’s beach condo for the winter, it seems like the perfect excuse for an alcohol-fuelled few days away with his friends.
 After all, his dad has forgiven him for accidentally blowing mom away with a shotgun several years ago… hasn’t he?
 But no sooner are the teens on the island than they find themselves stalked by a figure with an axe (and a hook, and an onboard motor) to grind… Originally entitled Fall Break (watch out for the incongruous theme song of the same name!), The Mutilator has earned a reputation amongst horror fans as one of the ‘holy grails’ of 80s splatter mayhem due to its highly inventive (and not to say, decidedly gruesome) kill sequences, courtesy of FX wizard Mark Shostrom (Videodrome, Evil Dead II).
 Finally making its long-awaited bow in High-Definition, The Mutilator has returned to terrorise a whole new generation of horror fans!

 The Mutilator is something else.
 After the initial opening story setup involving a child named Ed cleaning a rifle for his dad’s birthday and accidentally shooting his mother with more precision than a trained sniper, we jump ahead a few years to catch up with the little boy, now a full-grown college kid.
 The movie then proceeds to play out like an ’80s sitcom, with a theme song that will drive you utterly insane.
-Ed, along with a group of friends are heading out to his dad’s condo to close it up for the winter and you can be rest assured that hijinks are going to happen.
+Ed, along with a group of friends are heading out to his dad’s condo to close it up for the winter and you can rest assured that hijinks are going to happen.
 We’re going to see the kids play monopoly and drinking games.
 They are going to make out and fool around.
 They are going to run on the beach, whilst the instrumental version of the theme song drives even further into your brain.
 It’s a rather bizarre, albeit unique setup for a slasher film, but in the end, The Mutilator is just that, a slasher.
 It keeps the locations small, utilizing the condo effectively, and providing a nice reason why it’s difficult to call for help (the condo is on an island and the police are across the bridge.)
 The movie also effectively flips the protagonists around halfway through, which is something you rarely see in a slasher film.

-The killer (who’s identity is never hidden) systematically picks off the college kids with a variety of fishing instruments, usually in a gratuitously gory fashion.
+The killer (whose identity is never hidden) systematically picks off the college kids with a variety of fishing instruments, usually in a gratuitously gory fashion.
 The one kill that instantly comes to mind is a gaff being shoved in a place you don’t want a gaff shoved.
 It’s a rather obscene visual, but it’s the hook (no pun intended) that will sell the gorehounds on the movie.
 Mark Shostrom (Evil Dead II) provides the gory practical effects, which are the main star of the film.

 The Mutilator has its faults, as the acting is sketchy at times (what slasher film of the 80s didn’t have sketchy acting?) and there are moments where suspense is non-existent, such as the hide and seek game where budget constraints hamper the scenes, as it’s clear they had to shoot the sequence bright and have the actors pretend it’s pitch black.
-The scene still works in the end, but the suspense goes out the window when you end up laughing instead of cowering.
+The scene still works in the end, but the suspense goes out of the window when you end up laughing instead of cowering.

 However, the movie still succeeds, as it’s the passion and dedication that went into making the movie that makes The Mutilator a wonderful little slasher to have on your movie shelf.
 Buddy Cooper wanted to get out there and make a slasher movie and he succeeded beautifully.